Kafue

 MIN TEMP 18 ℃ / 64 ℉

 This is the start of the safari season in the Kafue.
-The landscape is still green and lush but the Busanga Plains are still closed for visitors.
-Wildlife is still hard to find and so safari prices remain keen during this time.
+The landscape is green and lush, but the Busanga Plains are still closed for visitors until May.
 On the plus side, the sunsets are superb as the skies are clearer now.

 AVG RAINFALL 14 mm